2024 June solstice: All you need to know

-Today, we know that the solstice is an astronomical event, caused by Earth’s tilt on its axis and its motion in orbit around the sun.
+Today, we know that the solstice is caused by Earth’s tilt on its axis and by its orbital motion around the sun.

 If you’re a person who’s tuned in to the out-of-doors, you know the peaceful, comforting feeling that accompanies these signs and signals of the year’s longest day.

-Yet today is perhaps the most widely recognized day upon which summer begins in the Northern Hemisphere and upon which winter begins on the southern half of Earth’s globe.
-There’s nothing official about it, but it’s such a long-held tradition that we all recognize it to be so.
+Yet June 21 is perhaps the most widely recognized day upon which summer begins in the Northern Hemisphere and upon which winter begins on the southern half of Earth’s globe.
+Although, the June solstice can fall on June 20 or 22.
+There’s nothing official about it, but it’s such a long-held tradition that we all recognize those dates as the June solstice.

 It has been universal among humans to treasure this time of warmth and light.